morganthomas/winning-arguments/winning-arguments.md

 This text is meant to be read from start to finish without skipping around.
 It is cumulative; each piece builds upon preceding pieces.
 In general you shouldn't expect to fully understand a part of the text unless you understand the text up to that point.

-For those who have not read much philosophy before, I apologize for the plodding and abstract nature of the text, which will probably be a challenge for some people new to philosophy.
+For those who have not read much philosophy before, I apologize for the abstract and sometimes exhaustingly minute nature of the text, which will probably be a challenge for some people new to philosophy.
 I would like to offer some words of advice on how to read the text.

 * Start out by reading one sentence at a time.
 Make sure you understand what each sentence is saying, before moving onto the next sentence.
 You can relax this rule if you're comfortable that you're following the text.
 * If you understand what's being said but not why it's being said, you can just plow forward and imagine it will eventually become clear.
 I considered it too complex and distracting to try to explain, before each thing that's said, why it's being said.
 Therefore I ask for the reader's trust that they are being led on a purposeful path towards my understanding of winning arguments.
 If we take a shortcut through a strange, dark tunnel where the reader can only see two inches in front of their face, the reader is asked to take courage and keep their attention on those two inches.